 For the last 30 years, Harlem United has worked tirelessly to address the issues and concerns of underserved communities in New York City.
-Our mission is to provide healthcare, housing, prevention, and supportive services to those most in need, fighting for our communities’ right to access these services equitably, without barriers of racism, stigma, or discrimination.
+Our mission is to provide healthcare, housing, harm reduction, and supportive services to those most in need, fighting for our communities’ right to access these services equitably, without barriers of racism, stigma, or discrimination.

-Harlem United’s social services span four programmatic areas (Health Services, Housing, Prevention, and Supportive Services) to offer vulnerable populations the following: medical, behavioral, dental, and specialty healthcare; permanent supportive, transitional, and shelter housing models; infectious disease prevention and testing; substance use and harm reduction services; intensive case management and care coordination; linkage to benefits and entitlements; an AIDS Adult Day Health Care; food and nutrition services; vocational education; and more.
+Harlem United’s social services span four programmatic areas (Health Services, Housing, Harm Reduction, and Supportive Services) to offer vulnerable populations the following: medical, behavioral, dental, and specialty healthcare; permanent supportive, transitional, and shelter housing models; infectious disease prevention and testing; substance use and harm reduction services; intensive case management and care coordination; linkage to benefits and entitlements; an AIDS Adult Day Health Care; food and nutrition services; vocational education; and more.

-Each year, Harlem United engages over 9,000 clients across all of our programs, provides supportive housing for more than 1,000 formerly homeless people, conducts almost 24,000 medical visits in its community health centers, and provides more than 15,000 hot meals and pantry supplies to low-income New Yorkers.
+Each year, Harlem United engages thousands of clients across all of our programs, provides supportive housing for more than 600 formerly homeless people, conducts almost 21,000 medical visits in its community health centers, and provides more than 18,000 grab-and-go meals and pantry supplies to low-income New Yorkers.

 Harlem United operates with a total annual revenue of approximately $50 million and a staff almost 300 employees.
 Our roots are planted in the community, and together, we build a healthier future.

 The clinic provides comprehensive primary care services, including annual physicals; walk-in/urgent health needs; pediatric, adolescent and family care; STI and HIV testing and care; Hepatitis B and C care; substance use treatment; and mobile-based services.